ebzzry/ebzzry.github.io/src/fallacies.md

 > Patient: “You, yourself smoke, so I can’t follow your advice.”

-The patient rendered Maria’s statement to be invalid, because Maria smokes.
+The patient rendered Maria’s statement to be invalid, because Maria smokes, too.
 If the patient presented an objection that smoking is *not* harmful to the health, then it would have been a better position.

 ## Loaded question

-This happens when a presumption is made beforehand, and that an answer is forced from constrained choices, like a “yes” or a “no”.
+This happens when a presumption is made beforehand, and that an answer is forced from constrained choices, like “yes” or “no”.

 > “Juan, have you stopped cheating on your wife?”

 This is fallacious because the speaker assumes that Juan has cheated, at least once on his wife.
-If Juan answers “Yes”, then he has cheated on his wife before, and that he has already stopped.
-If Juan answers “No”, then he has cheated before, and still continues to cheat on her.
+If Juan answers “Yes.”, then he has cheated on his wife before, and that he has already stopped.
+If Juan answers “No.”, then he has cheated before, and still continues to cheat on her.

 ## False dichotomy